-The Unit 87 Thoracic & Vascular Surgical Intensive Care Unit is a 24-bed inpatient unit located on the 8th floor in the East Heart/Vascular/Neuroscience Tower.
+The Unit 87 Thoracic & Lung Transplant Intensive Care Unit is a 24-bed inpatient unit located on the 8th floor in the East Heart/Vascular/Neuroscience Tower.
 The unit consists of twenty-four private rooms with bedside monitoring, bedside computer documentation, and barcode scanning capabilities for labs and medications.

 There are two negative laminar airflow isolation rooms.
 All bed spaces are equipped with hard-wired clinical monitoring with central remote alarm capability (monitors and ventilator) to the nursing station and adjacent nursing alcoves.
 Bedside monitoring capabilities include continuous 5-lead electrocardiogram, pulse oximetry, capnography, and invasive/ non-invasive hemodynamics.
 Care is provided 24 hours per day, 7 days per week.